 A world class ski resort needs a few things.
 First, great reliable snow.
 Second, luxurious lodgings.
 Third, they need great food.
 If you're heading to Big Sky anytime soon, I've got a slew of great ideas on where to eat in Big Sky Montana.

 Where to Eat in Big Sky

-Big Sky, Montana certainly delivers when it comes to the snow, they are working on the lodging situation (I hear there’s a Montage coming soon and they already have swank home rentals).
+Big Sky, Montana certainly delivers when it comes to the snow.
 I’m happy to say, there’s been a concerted effort to elevate the quality of the food at the resort and in the surrounding town.
 Let's break it down by the meals.

 You’ll work up a big appetite skiing the thousands of acres at Big Sky.
 There's good news—you don’t have to take your boots off to have a bite that will not only satisfy your hunger, but also please your palate.